pdeveau1/UpdateMe/README.md

 ## Project Setup

 For detailed setup instructions, including prerequisites, dependencies, environment variables, and external services or APIs, please refer to the `UpdateMe_Backend` and `UpdateMe_Frontend` folders.
-For any additional information, please refer to the images/documents in "UpdateMe Documentation".
+For any additional information, please refer to the images/documents in `UpdateMe Documentation`.

 ## Current State of the Project